hknyrmg/SignalRGroupChatExample/README.md

 # SignalRGroupChat
-Group chat application using SignalR in .net Core
+Group chat and mutual drawing application using SignalR in .net Core